 About the author

-This article was written by Mehdi Medjaoui, co-founder of the APIdays conference and co-organizer of the upcoming APIdays Singapore on April 23 and 24 at the Arts House (old parliament of Singapore).
+This article was written by Mehdi Medjaoui, co-founder of the APIdays conference.
 Mehdi is also founder of OAuth.io (acquired) and APIs expert for the EU Commission, Pr. at HEC MBA, and Chief API Economist.